4 Billion Years On

 What’s driving change?

-The persistent warmth in Eritrea is influenced by the broader trend of land warming faster than ocean.
-The current ENSO state is Neutral, with a +0.11°C anomaly for February-April 2026.
-However, forecasts indicate a strong likelihood of an El Niño developing in the coming months, with a 61% chance for May-July and a 79% chance for June-August.
-This shift could bring further climatic impacts to the region.
-Eritrea has also been experiencing drought conditions, with the Bahri rainy season failing in late 2025 and rainfall in November and December being approximately 80% below the long-term average in affected areas.
-This has led to feed and water shortages, threatening the livelihoods of pastoralists.
+The persistent warmth in Eritrea is influenced by the broader trend of land warming faster than ocean, a global phenomenon where land surfaces heat up at a quicker rate than oceans.
+Eritrea has also been grappling with long-term drought conditions, with the Bahri rainy season failing in late 2025 and rainfall in November and December being approximately 80% below the long-term average in affected areas.
+This contributes to higher temperatures as the land is unable to cool itself through evaporation.
+The humanitarian consequences of five years of drought are still unfolding across East Africa.

 Looking ahead